harthur/nomnom/README.md

 #### position

 The position of the option if it's a positional argument.
 If the option should be matched to the first positional arg use position `0`

+#### list

+Specifies that the option is a list.
+Appending can be achieved by specifying the arg more than once on the command line:

+	node test.js --file=test1.js --file=test2.js

+If the option has a `position` and `list` is true, all positional args including and after `position` will be appended to the array.

 #### required